TomOgoma/ShoppingListApp/README.md

 # ShoppingListApp

-App to help manage shopping list and organize them into different categories;
+App to help manage shopping list and organize items in the list into different categories;
-allowing user to mark which items to buy
+allowing a user to mark which items to buy

 Submission for Udacity course (Developing Android Apps)